-The RE course develops pupils’ understanding of Christianity and other principal religions and other world views that offer answers to challenging questions.
-It offers opportunities for personal reflection and spiritual development.
-It enhances students’ awareness and understanding of religions, beliefs, teachings, practices and forms of expression.
+RE develops students’ understanding of Christianity and other principal religions, including nonbelievers and offers responses to challenging questions.
+Personal reflection and spiritual development are central to the curriculum.
+RE enhances students’ awareness and understanding of religions, beliefs, teachings, practices and forms of expression.
 Essential to good learning is open-mindedness, self-awareness, respect for all and appreciation and wonder.

-Each year one of the RE days is dedicated to entering the Spirited Arts Competition, a national competition which normally selects up to 30 winning entries per year out of as many a 30,000 entries.
-Both KS3 and KS4 take part in this.
+Each year one of the Religious Education days is dedicated to entering the Spirited Arts Competition, a national competition which normally selects up to 30 winning entries per year out of as many as 30,000 entries.
+Both Key Stage 3 and Key Stage 4 take part in this.
 Since taking part in the competition, Brook Green has had three students successfully chosen as winning entries.